jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

 - Represent a satisfaction index from key stakeholders
 - Can predict program success"

-"The best learning [and applicaiton] objectives have three components:
+"The best learning [and application] objectives have three components:

 - Performance—what the participant will be able to doduring the program
 - Condition—circumstances under which the participant will perform the task